Why The Willows is Unique

 - Activity aid

-Our activities staff members provide daily continuous mind-sharpening activities and a Certified Therapeutic Recreation Specialist (CRST) oversees unit programming and activities to ensure that residents grow spiritually, socially, emotionally, physically and cognitively.
+Our activities staff members provide daily continuous mind-sharpening activities to ensure that residents grow spiritually, socially, emotionally, physically and cognitively.

 By establishing and maintaining relationships between residents, their families and staff members, we strive to meet each resident’s needs.
 This open communication concept enables us to create a positive, welcoming environment for our residents, which allows them to feel safe and valued.